 If someone immediately categorizes you by your brand, you won’t get your values across.
 And thus can’t adequately change their minds or debate properly.

 Let’s take an example.
 Suppose you’re talking to a leftist and you say you are a conservative.
 They can take this a million different ways.
-They can target specific weaknesses in conservative principle arguments that you may not even agree with.
+They can target specific weaknesses in generalized conservative arguments that you may not even agree with.
 You’ll be immediately categorized and they will “zone-out” upon further discussion.

 Political Labels Are Ever Changing